407-610-2417

 However, the situation looks completely different for other types of intent.
 Ahrefs’ findings suggest that for commercial queries, the number drops to 5.5%.
 Transactional sits at 1.2%, and navigational searches trigger them only 0.1% of the time.

-If one thing is clear is that AI Overviews favor top-of-funnel, informational content.
+If one thing is clear, it’s that Google AI-generated results favor top-of-funnel, informational content.
 And even though many brands experience fewer clicks because of this, ranking in AI search results is still important, and in the next section, we’ll explain why.

 Why Are AI Overviews Important for SEO?

-As you’ve seen earlier in the screenshot, AI Overviews are showing up at the top of search results, above the usual organic links.
+As you’ve seen earlier in the screenshot, Overviews appear at the top of Google search results, above the usual organic links.
 When your content is selected for one, it gets extra visibility in a prime spot: the top-right corner of the page.

 So, brands that adapt to these strategies will certainly have an advantage over those that don’t.
 As Neil Patel put it: